Container living? It might sound dismal, but can actually be cool.

-Outside the Hague is Scheveningen, famous for its long sandy beach, its pier, its esplanade and its nudists.
+Outside Den Haag (The Hague) is Scheveningen, famous for its long sandy beach, its pier, its esplanade and its nudists.

 I’m no surfer.
 In fact, I’m sure I’d spend way more time in the water than on the board.
 If that describes you, too, no worries.
 Lots of other things to do here, even of the sporting variety.

 Biking on the beach is one option.
-You’ll need serious wheels for that, easily available from Lola Bikes and Coffee, a cool coffee (and bike) shop in the middle of The Hague.
+You’ll need serious wheels for that, easily available from Lola Bikes and Coffee, a cool coffee (and bike) shop in the middle of Den Haag.

-…who in his day job is one of 12 police officers dedicated to fighting animal abuse in The Hague.
+…who in his day job is one of 12 police officers dedicated to fighting animal abuse in Den Haag.
+Twelve!
 (Huge kudos to the Netherlands!)